 Dates & details & easy sign up:

-Workshop is Sept 13-17, 2020.
-Lodging will be a 10 min drive away at Maple View Resort. $45/night per person for shared cabin (each person has his/her own room).
+Workshop will likely be in mid-Sept 2020.
+Lodging will be a 10 min drive away at Maple View Resort.
 Each participant is responsible for securing lodging and transportation.

 Closest airport is Rhinelander, about 40 mins away.

 Lunch and dinner provided + happy hour (no alcoholic beverages provided; strictly will be BYOB).